TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

+*   President Trump Job ApprovalGallup
+    *   Approve38
+    *   Disapprove57Disapprove +19
+*   President Trump Job ApprovalRasmussen Reports
+    *   Approve42
+    *   Disapprove57Disapprove +15
+*   President Trump Job ApprovalNPR/PBS/Marist
+    *   Approve38
+    *   Disapprove51Disapprove +13
 *   President Trump Job ApprovalQuinnipiac
     *   Approve39
     *   Disapprove57Disapprove +18
-*   President Trump Job ApprovalNPR/PBS/Marist
-    *   Approve38
-    *   Disapprove51Disapprove +13
-*   President Trump Job ApprovalGallup
-    *   Approve37
-    *   Disapprove57Disapprove +20
-*   President Trump Job ApprovalRasmussen Reports
-    *   Approve40
-    *   Disapprove59Disapprove +19

 More Latest Polls In The News

-*   CNN's Blitzer: There Will Be Questions if Barcelona Terror Attack Was Copycat Of Charlottesville
+*   Gingrich: Trump More Isolated Than He Realizes, Needs "Serious Changes" For A Stable Presidency
+*   Michael Eric Dyson: Antifa, Black Lives Matter "Preserving The Fabric Of America"
 *   Tucker Carlson Rips Kristol: "Like A Slot Machine Junkie" Using Twitter To Say I Rationalized Slavery
 *   Sharpton: Defund The Jefferson Memorial, Asking Me To "Subsidize The Insult Of My Family"
-*   Acosta: Not Surprising Trump Is Espousing White Nationalist Views, Has Showed His True Colors
-*   Brewer vs. Navarro: Trump Denounced Hatred, Relentless Attacking Of Him Is Not Serving Country
+*   CNN's Blitzer: There Will Be Questions if Barcelona Terror Attack Was Copycat Of Charlottesville

 *   Politics
 *   Policy